- County Sheriff

-- A detailed map of any race course/competition area/event area and the brochure / pamphlet that has information about the event, including advertising and a sample of entry form if applicable.
+- A detailed map of any race course / competition area/event area and the brochure / pamphlet that has information about the event, including advertising and a sample of entry form if applicable.

-Training and a permit to sell alcohol may be required.
+- Alcohol Beverage Sales: If alcoholic beverages will be sold during the event, training and a permit to sell alcohol may be required.
 Contact the city if the body of water is inside the city limits one of the municipalities in Scott County.
 Otherwise, defer back to Scott County to satisfy necessary permits and, as necessary, contact the Minnesota Licensed Beverage Association for more information regarding necessary training.

 Please submit online, mail or email: The Original Application Form, Certificate of Insurance, and all other required proof of permission/permits 21 days prior to your event.
 Marine Event application packets not submitted 21 days prior to the event are subject to delay and/or refusal.
 Failure to do so deems your event not permitted and unauthorized to take place.

-Apply for a MARINE EVENT PERMIT using this online form.
-Please note that you will need to email a copy of the insurance certificate to email@example.com.
+- If you use the form above, please note that you will need to email a copy of the insurance certificate to email@example.com.

 With regard to a Temporary Structures (includes Buoys (150 ft shoreline), Swim Rafts, Trampolines, etc.): MN Rule 6110.1800 states, “No person shall leave any temporary structure not extending from shore, or any buoy or sign in the waters of this state between the hours of sunset and sunrise without first obtaining a permit in writing therefore from the Sheriff of the county.”

-Apply for a TEMPORARY STRUCTURE PERMIT using this online form.
-Please note that you will need to email a copy of the insurance certificate to firstname.lastname@example.org.
+- If you use the form above, pease note that you will need to email a copy of the insurance certificate to firstname.lastname@example.org.